earthly/earthly/docs/earthfile/earthfile.md

 If `<artifact-dest-path>` is not specified, it is inferred as `/`.

-File within the artifact environment are also known as "artifacts".
+Files within the artifact environment are also known as "artifacts".
 Once a file has been copied into the artifact environment, it can be referenced in other places of the build (for example in a `COPY` command), using an [artifact reference](../guides/target-ref.md).

 ## SAVE IMAGE